rangle/ngCourse2/handout/change-detection/enforcing_immutability.md

 Because we are always getting a new object when we try to change the `actor`, there's no point in having two different methods in our component.
 We removed the methods `changeActorProperties` and `changeActorObject` and created a new one called `changeActor`.

 Additional changes have to be made to the `MovieComponent` as well.
-First we need to declare the `actor` object as an immutable, and in the template, instead of trying to access the object properties directly using a syntax like `actor.firstName`, we need to resort on the `get` method of the immutable.
+First we need to declare the `actor` object as an immutable type, and in the template, instead of trying to access the object properties directly using a syntax like `actor.firstName`, we need to use the `get` method of the immutable.

 _app/movie.component.ts_
 ```javascript